 The Master of Science in Resource Economics and Management is an applied economics program which deals with the analysis and understanding of natural resource, environmental, agribusiness, rural development, and international agricultural and development issues.
 Training in the area broadens intellectual horizons and helps prepare students for a variety of professional careers in business, government, and academia.
 Agricultural and resource economists work in a wide variety of careers including agricultural production and marketing, business management, consumer analysis, natural resource management, environmental assessment, energy economics, international trade, and economic development.
-For additional information contact Dr. Alan Collins, (304) 293-5486; email: alan.collins@mail.wvu.edu
+For additional information contact Dr. Levan Elbakidze, (304) 293-5487, or email: levan.elbakidze@mail.wvu.edu